Drunk Elephant is a brand that has been around the corner for a while, however, truth be told, I’ve never thought of trying their products.

 F-Balm Electrolyte Waterfacial Masque Hydratant

-So, as I already mentioned above, I was basically influenced to buy this product after reading OmgBart’s review and although this never really happens, he presented this balm in a way that truly made me believe it’s the one for me.
+So, as I already mentioned above, I was basically influenced to buy this product after reading OmgBart’s review.
+Although this never really happens, he presented this balm in a way that truly made me believe it’s the one for me.

 Well, I wasn’t wrong, and I am glad I was influenced into buying because it actually turned out to be a suitable match for my oily/acne-prone skin.